 An unusual twin thermometer in morocco covered hinged case; the twin scale with twin mercury round bulb thermometers individually engraved for Fahrenheit inscribed ‘Bennett, Watchmaker 65 Cheapside Maker to the Royal Observatory 102’.
 The 102 probably represents the instrument number, a remarkably good condition, the scale has been re-silvered and the brass loops & screws re-lacquered with a traditional lacquer used on early instruments (this mixture we prepare specially from an old recipe which includes natural tree gums, saffron and dragons blood!).
 Another one of our directors “good buys” which has so far eluded identification as to what it is, certainly for a scientific type of use and might be some type of psychrometer, measuring 2 5/8” wide x 8 ¼” high, with two decorative hooks to secure the door and a simple hanging ring above, unsure of date, certainly Victorian probably mid – late Victorian.

 An 18th Century Trepanning Set containing ebony handled drill stamped GLASER and with a crown and Heart followed by S: HAGE (little indistinct) with 3 crowns, perforator and four lenticulars.
 The polished steel in good condition, a rare and hard to find set, regrettably without an original case.
-Can ship world wide
+Can ship world wide.
+This is a genuine set of Surgeons Instruments used in head surgery in more primative times.

 A carved and turned ivory pillar desk thermometer with mercury thermometer measures approx. 7 “ tall and 1 5/8” diameter of base.
 Very top of item slight damage (piece missing?)